GrafSoul/talker/README.md

 # Talker

-## Under construction!

 Applications for reading text with a voice engine.
 Made using - Electron.js, React.js, Speech Synthesis API.

 ## Run for start development version

 Install [NodeJS].
 I also recommend installing and using [Yarn] for developing applications.
 Below is a list of commands to deploy the project locally